wizizm/supergateway/README.md

 ngrok http 8000
 ```

-ngrok provides a public URL for testing.
-In production, run Supergateway on your own server without ngrok.
+ngrok then provides a public URL.

 ## Why MCP?